-- The SWCC Group is working to strengthen cooperation as a group by formulating and implementing common Group regulations, in addition to the SWCC Group Business Management Regulations. - As for the Group's timely disclosure system, the Company specifies basic matters regarding the timely and appropriate disclosure of corporate information in the Basic Compliance Policy and has also established systems and procedures to ensure that company information is provided quickly, accurately and fairly to shareholders and investors, etc. in the SWCC Group Information Disclosure Regulations.
-More specifically, the Company has established an Information Disclosure Committee, developing a framework under which important information which needs to be disclosed about the Group is reported to this committee and disclosed in a timely and appropriate manner. - To promote the growth strategies set forth in its new Medium-term Management Plan, Change & Growth SWCC 2026 announced in November 2021, and to achieve its performance targets for FY2026, the Company has shortened the distance between its management strategies and business operations and transitioned from a pure holding company to an operating company by merging the operating companies SWCC SHOWA CABLE SYSTEMS CO., LTD. and SWCC SHOWA UNIMAC LTD on April 1, 2023.
+- The SWCC Group is working to strengthen cooperation as a group by formulating and implementing common Group regulations, in addition to the SWCC Group Business Management Regulations.

+- As for the Group's timely disclosure system, the Company specifies basic matters regarding the timely and appropriate disclosure of corporate information in the Basic Compliance Policy and has also established systems and procedures to ensure that company information is provided quickly, accurately and fairly to shareholders and investors, etc. in the SWCC Group Information Disclosure Regulations.
+More specifically, the Company has established an Information Disclosure Committee, developing a framework under which important information which needs to be disclosed about the Group is reported to this committee and disclosed in a timely and appropriate manner.

+- To promote the growth strategies set forth in its new Medium-term Management Plan, Change & Growth SWCC 2026 announced in November 2021, and to achieve its performance targets for FY2026, the Company has shortened the distance between its management strategies and business operations and transitioned from a pure holding company to an operating company by merging the operating companies SWCC SHOWA CABLE SYSTEMS CO., LTD. and SWCC SHOWA UNIMAC LTD on April 1, 2023.
 With the transition to an operating company, the Company has streamlined the management and operation of the Group's internal operations by the shared service divisions by further strengthening cross-segment functions for business segments, by concentrating the functions of the business strategy divisions, standardizing common operations within the Group and unifying different systems among Group companies.
-Furthermore, as a result of the Company, which has become an operating company, having the function of directly operating the three business segments of the energy and infrastructure business, the electrical equipment and components business, and the communication and industrial devices business, the Company has developed a structure and framework under which group management and strategy proposals are directly linked to the strategies and operations of each business segment. - To more rapidly resolve the Company's problems and strengthen profitability toward achieving the goals of the medium-term management plan, the SWCC Group has established a new organizational structure effective April 1, 2024.
-Under the new structure, the Corporate Officer responsible for corporate strategy will be promoted to the position of Senior Executive Vice President (COO) to speed up business management in order to increase the certainty of achieving the goals of the medium-term management plan.
+Moreover, following the transition from a holding company to an operating company, the Company now has the function of directly operating each business segment and has adopted a structure and framework under which Group management and strategy proposals are directly linked to the strategies and operations of each business segment.